Hepatitis A, B & C Panel

 - Hepatitis C Test - 8-9 weeks post potential exposure.

 Hepatitis A Test

-This test is used for differential diagnosis of hepatitis and searches for the presence of IgM antibody to hepatitis A virus.
+This test is used for differential diagnosis of hepatitis and searches for the presence of IgM antibodies to the hepatitis A virus.

 Symptoms of hepatitis A include: